jjavieralv/EyeOfArtemis/documentacion/software/servidor/ansible/README.md

 ## 1.4.
 Install mosquitto

-First of all, on your host machine (where you execute ansible) you need to install a python lib
+First of all, on YOUR host machine (where you execute ansible) you need to install a python lib

 ```shell
 sudo apt install python3-passlib